Broker Check

 Make a Plan

-Once you've decided what you want to achieve, you will need to draw a roadmap to get there.
-Let's take our example SMART goal from above.
-There are a number of steps between where you are now and where you want to be.
-To implement this goal, you would need to:
+Once you’ve decided what you want to achieve, you will need to draw a roadmap to get there.
+Let’s take our example SMART goal from above.
+There are several steps between where you are now and where you want to be.
+To meet this goal, you would need to:

-1. Check to see if deferring 4% of your compensation fits into your budget (is it Achievable?).
+1. Check to see if saving $500 a month fits into your budget (is it Achievable?).

-2. Contact your employer-sponsored retirement plan to ask how you can set up contributions.
+2. Contact your employer-sponsored retirement plan to ask how you can set up automatic savings from your paycheck.

-5. Confirm on your first paycheck of January 2021 that your contributions have taken effect.
+5. Confirm on your next paycheck that your automatic savings have taken effect.

-6. Arrange for increased contributions each year, either automatically or by setting a reminder for yourself.
+6. Arrange for increased savings each year, either automatically or by setting a reminder for yourself.

 Simply setting the goal but not figuring out how you’ll get there is almost a guarantee that your goal will go unmet.